bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 - Ignoring media queries that were empty or only had one css statement.
 - Checking link HTML elements for media queries.

-It has been a year since the last ecommerce survey and much growth has happened to it with an even wider range of platform detection.
+It has been a year since the last ecommerce survey and there has been massive growth in it with an even wider range of platform detection.
 This edition found 49,000 sites within the Alexa Top 1 million to be running on a known ecommerce platform.
 This is an increase of 40% from February 2013.

 ## Results and Analysis